laverdet/isolated-vm/README.md

 		* `copy` *[boolean]* - Automatically deep copy arguments into function call
 		* `externalCopy` *[boolean]* - Automatically wrap arguments in `ExternalCopy` instance
 		* `reference` *[boolean]* - Automatically wrap arguments in `Reference` instance
+		* `promise` *[boolean]* - Automatically proxy promises between isolates to this function.
+Note that the function will be called immediately and the arguments will all be promises.
+This can be used in combination with the other transfer options.
 	* `return` *[object]*
 		* `copy` *[boolean]* - Automatically deep copy returned value
 		* `externalCopy` *[boolean]* - Automatically wrap returned value in `ExternalCopy` instance
-		* `reference` *[boolean]* - Automatically wrap returned value in `Reference` instance run before execution is canceled.
+		* `reference` *[boolean]* - Automatically wrap returned value in `Reference` instance
+    * `promise` *[boolean]* - Automatically proxy returned promise between isolates.
+This can be used in combination with the other transfer options. run before execution is canceled.
 Default is no timeout.
 * **return** *[transferable]*

 Will attempt to invoke an object as if it were a function.
 If the return value is transferable it will be returned to the caller of `apply`, otherwise it will return an instance of `Reference`.
+This behavior can be changed with the `return` options.

 `applySyncPromise` is a special version of `applySync` which may only be invoked on functions belonging to the default isolate AND may only be invoked from a non-default thread.
 Functions